knbknb/perplexity-api-search/README-python.md

 ##### The python script collects the API responses and puts them in a pretty textfile, for you to read and compare model outputs.

-You need to be a "perplexity pro" customer to use this script.
-It requires an API key.
-Running the script is not free of charge.
-See [Perplexity API Pricing](https://docs.perplexity.ai/docs/pricing) for more details.